chochain/eJsv32/README.md

 * No Map or Route provided
 * Data and return stacks
   * 64-deep
-  * use iCE40 EBR memory
+  * use iCE40 EBR, embedded block memory, pseudo dual-port, Lattice generated netlist, with negative edged clock
 * eForth image
   * not stored in ROM (iCE40 EBR)
   * loaded from file into RAM during simulation